-There are two common misconceptions about the role of the legislature and insurance department regarding insurance rates.
+There are two common misconceptions about the role of the Legislature and Insurance Department regarding insurance rates.
 The first misconception is that either entity has the ability to control market exits of companies.
 There is no statutory authority to compel any company to provide medical malpractice insurance coverage; furthermore, any law requiring any insurer to do business in Arkansas would be disruptive to the entire marketplace, even spilling over into other lines of insurance.

 The second misconception concerns the Department's oversight of rates.
-Medical malpractice rates must be filed at least twenty (20) days prior to their use in the State.
+Medical malpractice rates must be filed at least sixty (60) days prior to their proposed effective date for use in the State.
 We have broad authority to review how the rate is distributed among insureds according to factors that might predict future losses but we cannot disapprove an overall rate unless it is actuarially "excessive, inadequate or unfairly discriminatory:"

-- "Excessive."
-A rate becomes excessive when the loss ratio (losses = loss adjustment expenses and operating expenses, minus earned premiums and earned investment income) drops to a point which results in the insurance company earning an excessive amount of profit. - "Inadequate."
-A rate is inadequate if it will lead to solvency problems immediately or has the potential for long-term solvency implications in that it may not provide sufficient funds to pay future claims, the costs of adjusting those claims and operating the business.
+• "Excessive."
+A rate becomes excessive when the loss ratio (losses, including adjustment expenses and operating expenses, divided by premium paid) drops to a point which results in the insurance company earning an excessive amount of profit.

-• "Unfairly Discriminatory."
+- "Inadequate."
+A rate is inadequate if it will lead to solvency problems immediately or has the potential for long-term solvency implications in that it may not provide sufficient funds to pay future claims, the costs of adjusting those claims and operating the business. - "Unfairly Discriminatory."
 All insurance discriminates among various risks.
 There is "fair," i.e., "legal" discrimination, and "unfair," i.e., illegal discrimination.
-Cross-subsidies encourage risky behavior in some risk categories.
-Therefore, allocating the premiums among risks tends to discourage risky behavior.
 "Unfair" discrimination basically means not treating similar risks the same in rates and coverages.

-Overall base rates for a insurer are determined by the application of actuarial expertise that applies the standards set forth in the applicable state law.
-To this amount is added an expected amount for adjusting claims, distribution or sales expenses, administration and defense costs.
+Overall base rates for an insurer are determined by the application of actuarial expertise to the standards set forth in the applicable state law.
+To this amount is added an expected amount for adjusting claims, distribution or sales expenses, administration, taxes and fees, and defense costs.

 An individual insured's rates are normally established by applying discounts and credits or surcharges/debits to a base rate.
-Under our law those discounts, credits or surcharges/debits must be such that they "...measure differences among risks that can be demonstrated to have a probable effect upon losses or expenses."2
+Under our law those discounts, credits or surcharges/debits must be such that they "...measure differences among risks that can be demonstrated to have a probable effect upon losses or expenses."